MarvinAhl/orbit-optimization/README.md

 # Orbit Optimization
-Matlab skript for computing optimal solutions for rendez-vous problems in the simplified solar system from Kerbal Space Program.
+Matlab script for computing optimal solutions to rendez-vous problems in the simplified solar system from Kerbal Space Program.